physimals/asl-docs/oxasl_userguide.rst

 --echospacing=<value>  Effective EPI echo spacing (sometimes called dwell time) - in seconds --pedir=<dir>  phase encoding direction, dir = x/y/z/-x/-y/-z

+For ``topup`` the effective EPI echo spacing is converted to total readout time by multiplication by the number of slices (minus one) in the encode direction.
+Earlier versions of oxford_asl (pre v3.9.22) interpreted the ``--echospacing`` parameter as total readout time when supplied with a phase-encode-reversed calibration image.

 **Partial volume correction**

 Correction for the effect of partial voluming of grey and white matter, and CSF can be performed using ``oxford_asl`` to get maps of 'pure' grey (and white) matter perfusion.
 When partial volume correction is performed a separate subdirectory (``pvcorr``) within the main results subdirectories will appear with the corrected perfusion images in: in this directory the ``perfusion.nii.gz`` image is for grey matter, ``perfusion_wm.nii.gz`` contains white matter estimates.
 Note that, the non-corrected analysis is always run prior to partial volume correction and thus you will also get a conventional perfusion image.